Old Blues RFC

 Founded in 1873, Old Blues RFC is an English rugby union club.
 As of the 2002-23 season the 1st XV competes in RFU Surrey 2 and the 2nd XV competes in Surrey Combination 1 North.
 Both sides play home matches in Motspur Park, South West London.

 The club welcomes players from all over London and Surrey operating three senior teams during the season and a Vets (35+) team on select weekends.
 During the off season the club tours annually and enters several 7's tournaments in the Surrey and South London area.

-The Old Blues have recently invested heavily in new playing and social facilities, with a balcony overlooking the pitches completed in 2022.
-With some of the best pitches and facilities outside of the national league Old Blues are looking to expand and grow to meet their potential.
+The Old Blues added new playing and social facilities, including a balcony overlooking the pitches completed in 2022.
+The organization is seeking to expand its membership and facilities.

 Training is on Wednesdays 19:30 - 21:00.
 With regular guest coaches from across professional game.

 History

 Originally composed of former pupils of Christ's Hospital (known as "Old Blues"), Old Blues Rugby was founded two years after the Rugby Football Union itself and the year after the very first Oxford University vs. Cambridge University Varsity Match was played.
 This makes the Club one of the oldest clubs in the World.
 The first match was played in November 1873 against the Christ's Hospital 1st XV, on a field in Palmer's Green.
 The School Won.